bleonardb3/WatsonStudio/Lab-2/README.md

 Upon completing the lab, you will know how to:

-1. Connect to a database and read data used for machine learning.
+1. Connect to cloud object storage and read data used for machine learning.
 2. Identify labels and transform data.
 3. Conduct feature engineering for algorithm data.
 4. Declare a machine learning model.